Proposal for a revision of the combating child sexual abuse Directive (2011/93/EU)

 PDF version

-As part of the strategy to combating child sexual abuse more effectively, the Commission announced a series of measures, including new legislation requiring online communication services (i.e. instant messaging platforms and applications) to detect, report and remove child sexual abuse material and an assessment of the implementation of Directive 2011/93/EU on combating the sexual abuse and sexual exploitation of children and child pornography, EU key instrument in the field.
+Under the strategy, the Commission announced a series of measures, including new legislation requiring online communication services (i.e. instant messaging platforms and applications) to detect, report and remove child sexual abuse material and an assessment of the implementation of Directive 2011/93/EU, a EU key instrument in the field.

-The Commission launched in September 2021 a REFIT initiative to assess the implementation of Directive 2011/93/EU and identify legislative gaps, best practice and priority actions at EU level, wit a view to possibly preparing a proposal to review the Directive.
-The public consultation period run from 20 April 2022 to 13 July 2022.
+In 2021, the Commission launched REFIT initiative to assess the implementation of Directive 2011/93/EU and identify legislative gaps, best practice and priority actions at EU level, with a view to possibly preparing a proposal to review the Directive.
+Citizens and stakeholders were asked to provide their views and input during the public consultation period from 20 April 2022 to 13 July 2022.

 See also our files ‘EU Strategy for a more effective fight against child sexual abuse’; 'e-Privacy Directive: Derogation to combat child sexual abuse online'; 'Combating child sexual abuse online: new legislation" and 'Strengthening of Europol's mandate' in the same train.